mirror12k/matrix-coder-agent/README.md

 ### Publishing

-See [PUBLISHING.md](PUBLISHING.md) for detailed instructions on publishing to PyPI.
+See [PUBLISHING.md](PUBLISHING.md) for detailed instructions on publishing to PyPI manually, or [.github/WORKFLOWS.md](.github/WORKFLOWS.md) for automated publishing with GitHub Actions.

 ## License